Skip to main content

 shadcn/ui

-1. 1.Replace copy-pasted component files with npm imports — e.g. import { Button } from "@ninna-ui/primitives"
+1. 1.Replace copy-pasted components with npm imports - e.g. import { Button } from "@ninna-ui/primitives"

-2. 2.Remove Radix peer dependencies from your package.json — Ninna UI wraps Radix internally
+2. 2.Remove Radix peer dependencies - Ninna UI wraps Radix internally through @ninna-ui/react-internal

-3. 3.Replace your CSS variables with a single @import "@ninna-ui/core/theme/presets/default.css"
+3. 3.Replace manual CSS variables with single @import "@ninna-ui/core/theme/presets/default.css"

-4. 4.Delete components.json — Ninna UI uses standard npm packages
+4. 4.Delete components.json - Ninna UI uses standard npm packages, not CLI configuration

 From